SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/streaming_test_aggregator/README.md

 The functional topology distinguishes process startup from service readiness.
 Its broker healthcheck creates and describes the capture topic, and an `envoy-ready` probe must receive HTTP 200 from Envoy's `/ready` admin endpoint before `tap_subscriber` starts.
-The fixture pins a released Envoy image rather than a development snapshot so a proxy crash cannot be misdiagnosed as an event-broker startup failure.
+The fixture pins a released Envoy image.

+Envoy's streaming admin sink accepts only JSON output formats.
+The subscriber therefore requests `JSON_BODY_AS_BYTES`; requesting `PROTO_BINARY_LENGTH_DELIMITED` makes Envoy reject the invalid sink invariant and terminate, after which subscriber connection attempts can misleadingly appear as DNS or readiness failures.

 Messages such as `Coordinator load in progress` from an idempotent producer are normally transient during single-node broker initialization.
-In contrast, Envoy exit status `139`, connection refusal on the published syslog port, and subsequent failure to resolve/reach the `envoy` service indicate that the proxy capture path failed before any event could be produced.
+In contrast, Envoy termination, connection refusal on the published syslog port, and subsequent failure to resolve/reach the `envoy` service indicate that the proxy capture path failed before any event could be produced.
 The aggregator then exits only because it never receives a terminal capture event before its safety